Global

 intensity of the hazard and the loss of the crop.
 In this study, the EPIC model

-rate of rice under each scenario was –obtained.
+under each scenario was obtained.

-The EPIC model
+The EPIC model is

-is a dynamic model that integrates factors such as climate, soil, moisture, and
+a dynamic model that integrates factors such as climate, soil, moisture, and

 field management, and is often used for crop yield simulation.
 This paper used

-the EPIC model to calculate the vulnerability curve between the
+the EPIC model to calculate the vulnerability curve between the high-temperature

 The high

-temperature disaster intensity index (HSI) in this study was defined as
+in this study was defined as

 (5)